“INTREPID II” [Group Performance inside of “Breaking Open” installation]

 I performed INTREPID II with four women.
 Three of whom were in early recovery for addiction.
 All of us dealing with varying levels of mental health challenges.

-My journey with these four women has continually informed and influenced the way I’ve lived my life since and the sensitivity & compassion I have for those journeying beside me.
+INTREPID II was my first time sharing ritual performance collaboratively in this way.
+This was really life changing.
+We all influenced each other’s healing and spiritual evolution.
+My journey with these four amazing women has continually informed and influenced the way I’ve lived my life since; the sensitivity & compassion I have for those journeying beside me.
 We are all one, connected through the most pure and indestructible parts of ourselves.